Constructions and deformations of Calabi--Yau 3-folds in codimension 4: CY 3-folds as unprojection of degenerations of complete intersections

 \subsection{Further Tom and Jerry families}

 Now we study all possible Tom and Jerry degenerations to find the ones that are at worst nodal.
-This gives further two deformation families whose unprojection will give a quasismooth CY 3-fold in codimension 4 with Hilbert series $P_{22}(t)$ and three orbifold points of type $\frac{1}{3}(1,1,1)$.\ This has 24 nodes on the divisor $D=\bP^2$ and its unprojection to codimension 4 is a CY 3-fold $X_2$ with Euler characteristic:
+This gives further two deformation families whose unprojection will give a quasismooth CY 3-fold in codimension 4 with Hilbert series $P_{22}(t)$ and three orbifold points of type $\frac{1}{3}(1,1,1)$.